SuperUserNameMan/TOADLE-the-outdated-android-device-life-extender/README.md

-# TOADLE : The Outdated Android Device Life Extender
+# TOADLE : The Outdated Android Devices Life Extender

 This is a collection of ideas to extend the life of your outdated Android devices that are rotting in a drawer awaiting a new purpose or an ultimate jump into the void of your bin.